IBM/credit-risk-workshop-cpd/workshop/machine-learning-deployment-scoring/README.md

 * Edit `.env` to and fill in the `MODEL_URL` as well as the `AUTH_URL`, `AUTH_USERNAME`, and `AUTH_PASSWORD`.

   * `MODEL_URL` is your web service URL for scoring which you got from the section above
-  * `AUTH_URL` is the preauth url of your CloudPak4Data and will look like this: `https://<cluster_url>/v1/preauth/validateAuth`
-  * `AUTH_USERNAME` is your username with which you login to the CloudPak4Data environment
-  * `AUTH_PASSWORD` is your password with which you login to the CloudPak4Data environment
+  * `TOKEN_REQUEST_URL` is the URL for the identity management service where you can request your access tokens.
+This should not need to be changed
+  * `API_TOKEN` is the API Key that we generated earlier to authenticate with IBM Cloud

   >Note: Alternatively, you can fill in the `AUTH_TOKEN` instead of `AUTH_URL`, `AUTH_USERNAME`, and `AUTH_PASSWORD`.
 You will have generated this token in the section above.
 However, since tokens expire after a few hours and you would need to restart your app to update the token, this option is not suggested.
 Instead, if you use the username/password option, the app can generate a new token every time for you so it will always have a non-expired ones.

 * Here's an example of a completed lines of the .env file.